Fibonacci Laws of Planetary Motion

 Law 6: The Saturn-Jupiter-Earth Resonance

-Saturn’s retrograde precession creates a closed resonance loop with Jupiter and Earth — the physical mechanism that links the Fibonacci timescale to orbital structure.
+Saturn’s ecliptic-retrograde precession creates a closed resonance loop with Jupiter and Earth — the physical mechanism that links the Fibonacci timescale to orbital structure.

-Saturn is unique among the planets: its perihelion precesses retrograde (opposite to orbital motion) with a period of ~41,736 years = H/8.
-All other planets precess prograde.
+Saturn is unique among the planets: as seen from Earth’s ecliptic frame, its perihelion precesses retrograde (opposite to orbital motion) with a period of ~41,876 years = H/8.
+All other planets precess prograde in this frame.
+JPL’s WebGeoCalc confirms the ecliptic-retrograde motion at ~-3400 arcsec/century — see Supporting Evidence §14 for how this observation distinguishes the model from the standard Great Inequality explanation.
 When Saturn’s retrograde motion interacts with Jupiter’s prograde motion, it creates beat frequencies that form a closed loop:

 All three rows are cyclic permutations of a single Fibonacci identity: 3 + 5 = 8.
 Each planet’s period is the beat frequency of the other two: